mahdiwf/loan-prediction/README.md

  5) Discuss three questions/hypothesis given in the class

 Questions:
- 1) The higher the installment the more likely to default
+ 1) The higher the installment the more likely to default?
  2) Individual vs Join application (application_type), which one is more likely to default?
- 3) The higher the credit limit the more likely to default
+ 3) The higher the credit limit the more likely to default?

 # Annotations & Sample Outputs
 Features with outliers